-Mercer University College of Pharmacy has partnered with Arbor Pharmaceuticals and Galt Pharmaceuticals to offer two separate Medical Affairs Fellowships in Atlanta, GA.
-Representatives from Mercer Arbor, and Galt traditionally attend ASHP’s Midyear Clinical Meeting and Exhibition and interview applicants through the Personnel Placement Service.
-Due to the COVID-19 pandemic, no decision has yet been made about meeting attendance and interview format.
-Applicants are highly encouraged to stay in contact with Dr. Jenn Nguyễn for updates.
+Mercer University College of Pharmacy has partnered with Arbor Pharmaceuticals and Galt Pharmaceuticals to offer two separate Medical Affairs Fellowships in metro Atlanta.
+Representatives from Mercer, Arbor and Galt traditionally attend ASHP’s Midyear Clinical Meeting and Exhibition and interview applicants through the Personnel Placement Service.
+Due to the COVID-19 pandemic, interviews will be virtual.
+Please read below for more details.
+If applicants have questions, please contact Dr. Jenn Nguyễn at email@example.com.

 Fellows will divide their time between the College and their respective pharmaceutical company, where they will help advance the clinical development of various products and support medical and scientific affairs as products move from development to commercialization.
 These fellowships are primarily designed to provide the candidate with in-depth experience in medical affairs and will focus on development of skills that will be valuable as graduates transition into a career in the pharmaceutical industry.
 Fellows will also have the opportunity to work with Mercer faculty on research projects.
 In addition, they will have opportunity to participate in teaching activities in the College’s Doctor of Pharmacy (Pharm.D.) didactic program.

 The company currently employs numerous M.D.s, Ph.D.s, Pharm.D.s, nurses and other scientists who work in medical, clinical or regulatory affairs, manufacturing, quality control, managed markets and commercial operations.
 Fellows will work primarily within the Arbor Pharmaceuticals medical department, led by Evan Scullin, M.D.
-Fellows will likely be involved in projects ranging from pharmacoeconomic analysis of products, drug safety investigations and research of new development or in-licensing opportunities.
+Fellows will likely be involved in projects ranging from medical information, medical strategy, drug safety investigations and research of new development or in-licensing opportunities.
 For more information regarding Arbor Pharmaceuticals or any of its products, please visit www.arborpharma.com.

 Applicants attending ASHP 2020 must sign-up for the Personnel Placement Service and submit materials through the portal.
-Applicants unable to attend ASHP must email materials to Dr. Jenn Nguyễn by Dec.
-11, 2020.
+Applicants unable to attend ASHP must email materials to email@example.com by Dec.
+6, 2020.

 Galt Pharmaceuticals is a unique pharmaceutical company that seeks to serve unmet needs within health care.
 The company applies pharmaceutical, managed care and marketing expertise to develop, license and acquire pharmaceutical products for distribution, partnering with independent pharmacies to deliver patient-centered, community-driven care.
 Galt is the first and only pharmaceutical company to utilize a franchise model, trademarked as “phranchise,” allowing for entrepreneurs the opportunity to build their own pharmaceutical business locally, rather than the centralized, corporate model of traditional pharma.